 The Indian Monsooned Malabar is a specialty coffee as defined by the Specialty Coffee Association (SCA).
 The processing method “monsooned” refers to a special process in which the coffee is exposed to the warm and humid monsoon winds for about 2 weeks after harvesting.

 The Arabica varieties used for Monsooned Malabar are called Kent, S.795, Catimor, and Selection 9.
-These are excellent Arabica varieties typically used in India with the grade "AA".
+These are excellent Arabica varieties typically used in India with the grade "A" or "AA".

 Special features and history